Berlinsr7/Zen_Class-DB-Model/README.md

-In this repo you can find a samll model DB of the Zen class portal.
+In this repo you can find a small model DB of the Zen class portal.